iCliniq Logo

 Hi,

-It seems that you are suffering from an inflammatory condition, which is either viral or chronic bacterial.
-In both these cases, lymphocyte counts could be higher.
-Your other cell counts are normal including platelets and RBC count (red blood cell).
-You need not worry about the elevated lymphocytes as they will get settled once the infection is curtailed.
-But, if the lymph nodes do not decrease in size in one or two weeks, then you have to get a FNAC (fine needle aspiration cytology) done to rule out diseases like tuberculosis and a few blood disorders.
+You need not worry about the elevated lymphocytes, as they will get settled once the infection is curtailed.
+But, if the lymph nodes do not decrease in size in one or two weeks, then you have to get an FNAC (fine needle aspiration cytology) done to rule out diseases like tuberculosis and a few blood disorders.
 Do not worry.
 It will not turn out to be tuberculosis or leukemia.
 It has to be kept in mind always for the differential diagnosis.
 Continue your antibiotics for five days.

 Patient's Query

-Thank you doctor,
+Thank you for the reply.

-I have undergone the PFT test and x-ray chest PA view a week back and both appears normal.
+I have undergone the PFT (pulmonary function test) test and x-ray chest PA (posteroanterior) view a week back and both appears normal.
 Lymph nodes behind my ear and head at several places are settled after a week of antibiotic, but lymph node on my neck is still there though it has reduced a bit.
 Lymphocytes values have increased mainly after antibiotic intake earlier, it was normal with a little higher value of monocytes and low value of platelet counts.
 Please advise the specialty doctor I should consult.
 What is the best way to go further on this?

 Hi,